Published on in CHOP News

 Novel form of MRI visualizes hazardous lymph flow, predicts success of embolization

 Patients with congenital heart disease are at risk of a rare but potentially fatal postoperative condition called chylothorax, an abnormal buildup of lymphatic fluid in the pleural cavity around the lungs.
-Dr. Jill Savla and colleagues from the Center for Lymphatic Imaging and Interventions performed a retrospective review of 25 patients with congenital heart disease and postoperative chylothorax.
+Dr. Jill Savla and colleagues from the Jill and Mark Fishman Center for Lymphatic Disorders performed a retrospective review of 25 patients with congenital heart disease and postoperative chylothorax.
 The team used dynamic contrast-enhanced magnetic resonance lymphangiography (DCMRL), a customized MRI technique developed at CHOP, to identify the cause of chylothorax.

 Of the 25 patients, 16 patients had either pulmonary lymphatic perfusion (14 patients) or traumatic leak from a branch of the thoracic duct (two patients).
 All 16 of these patients underwent thoracic duct embolization, a procedure that seals off the abnormal lymphatic flow site of leakage; chylothorax resolved in all 16.
 The remaining nine patients had a central lymphatic flow disorder (CLFD), with abnormal lymphatic flow in multiple compartments.
 Lymphatic embolization to occlude the thoracic duct was unsuccessful in these nine patients with CLFD, who died.